-KGP also continues its operations and has maintained full engagement with the host LGUs and Communities.
-As at February 29, 2024, the consent of nine (9) out of eleven (11) ancestral domains has been secured covering 85% of the GRESC area.
+KGP has maintained full engagement with the host LGUs and Communities.
+As at February 27, 2025, the consent of nine (9) out of eleven (11) ancestral domains has been secured covering 85% of the GSC area.
 In addition, all of the Community Development (CD) Projects have been fully completed and turned over to the respective community beneficiaries.
-Most community projects completed include farm-to-market roads, barangay/tribal halls, chapels/churches, water works, drainage canals, rehabilitation of CI5, bridges, acquisition of backhoe, clinic, and ambulance.
-KGP has also provided various assistance to the community since the start of the COVID-19 pandemic such as provision of food packs, PPEs, antigen test kits, oxygen tanks, and vaccines.

 KGP continues to provide scholarship grants and educational assistance to deserving youths from the eight (8) ancestral domains within its contract area.
-As at school year 2022-2023, KGP has already extended scholarships to 410 grantees and has produced 327 graduates in various courses, which includes 62 licensed professionals, scholarship accounts for 29% of CD Projects Expenditures.
+As at school year 2023-2024, KGP has already extended scholarships to 431 grantees and has produced 348 graduates in various courses, which includes 62 licensed professionals, scholarship accounts for 29% of CD Projects Expenditures.
 Five (5) scholar graduates in engineering and geology have been hired for the Project.